facebookincubator/ForgeArmory/ttps/persistence/macos/launchagent/README.md

 ## Arguments

 - **cleanup**: When set to true, it will remove the launch agent plist file and any related scripts, undoing the persistence setup.
 - **command_or_path**: This argument specifies the path to the script or a bash command to be run by the launch agent.
-- **use_swift**: Use the Swift code to create the LaunchAgent.
-  Default value is `true`.

 ## Examples